CHEM 1010. Chemistry for World Citizens. 3 Hours.

 Prerequisites: CHEM 3401, MATH 2262, and PHYS 2211K or PHYS 1111K, all with a grade of “C” or better.
 Pre- or Co-requisites: PHYS 1112K or PHYS 2212K.
 A theoretical and mathematical treatment of the fundamental theories and laws of chemistry with an emphasis on quantum mechanics, spectroscopy, and statistical mechanics.
 Experimental investigations will supplement the study of quantum mechanics, spectroscopy, and statistical mechanics as applied to systems of interest to chemists.

-Prerequisites: Senior standing and completion of at least 15 hours of upper division chemistry courses.
+Prerequisites: Senior standing and completion with a grade of "C" or better of CHEM 2310, 3401, 3402, 3510 and CHEM 3601 or 3801 or 3802.
 Discussion of and reports on current topics in chemistry.
 Demonstrated comprehension of topic, knowledge of pertinent literature, and competence in communication skills, both oral and written, will be considered in assigning a course grade.
 Required of majors during the senior year.
 One meeting per week.

 CHEM 4310.
 Instrumental Analysis.
 4 Hours.